 - 1. Repairs to existing structures that will not change the appearance. - 2.
 Reroofing projects which replicate the use of three-in-one tab asphalt or fiberglass shingles or other rectangular asphalt or fiberglass shingles of a similar scale or sawn wooden shingles.
-Reroofing with tile, slate or metal may be approved if there is historical documentation that the building once had a tile, slate or metal roof.
+Reroofing with tile, slate or metal may be approved if there is historical documentation or generally understood methodology or practice that the building once had a tile, slate or metal roof.
 Reroofing projects on buildings or parts of buildings with flat roofs or shed roofs that are not visible from the street may be approved.
 If a house is shingled in the French method, new shingles of the same design may be approved.
 Small attic ventilators that match the roof in color may be approved. - 3.
 Residing with narrow gauge clapboard aluminum or vinyl to the extent mandated by the Landmarks Ordinance on the following conditions: - The original material must be clapboard. - The new siding must approximate the width of the original siding. - Any decorative woodwork, such as molding on windows, decorative bargeboards, porch posts, spindles, etc. should be retained or covered with new material in such a way as to duplicate the appearance of the original.
 All trim should be from the siding.
-Soffits may be covered with aluminum, provided that they are ventilated.
+Soffits may be covered with aluminum, provided that they are ventilated. - All later non-original layers of siding must be removed before the new siding is applied, or else all trim should be built up to project from the siding approximately the same amount as the original.
+Original siding must be retained and encapsulated.

-- All later non-original layers of siding must be removed before the new siding is applied, or else all trim should be built up to project from the siding approximately the same amount as the original. - 4.
-Gutters and downspouts of enameled or anodized metal (not raw aluminum), provided that any decorative downspout or gutter details are retained.
+- 4. Gutters and downspouts of enameled or anodized metal (not raw aluminum), provided that any decorative downspout or gutter details are retained.
 If existing gutters are raw aluminum and only parts are being replaced, then the designee(s) may approve matching the existing gutters. - 5.
 Handrails designed to be compatible with the style of the house. - 6.
 Project that will result in only a minor change of appearance and that will not destroy significant architectural elements, such as converting a door to a window on the rear of the house, or adding a flat skylight on a roofline not visible from the street. - 7.
-Replacement of windows that have true divided lights with windows of the same size and configuration that have interior or exterior applied grids provided that the windows historically have had exterior storm/screen windows. - 8.
-Projects that will result in a moderate change of appearance provided that there are compelling reasons for beginning work before the next Landmarks Commission meeting (such as emergency structural repairs or the onset of bad weather) and provided that there has been precedent set by previous Landmarks Commission decisions to demonstrate that such a project probably would be approved if presented to the full Commission.
+Replacement of windows that have true divided lights with windows of the same size and configuration that have interior or exterior applied grids.
+The owner must demonstrate that every attempt has been made to repair the existing windows before a replacement request will be approved. - 8.
+Projects that will result in a moderate change of appearance provided that there are compelling reasons for beginning work before the next Landmarks Commission meeting (such as emergency structural repairs or the onset of bad weather).
 Such projects must also be approved by the Chair of the Landmarks Commission, or in his/her absence the Vice Chair. - 9.
 Replacement of the face of an existing sign with new information and the installation of awnings, provided that the proposed design will not detract from the character of the building or district. - 10.
-The demolition of garages or other accessory buildings that have no historical significance whatsoever. - 11.
-The construction of garden sheds in the rear yard of a property provided that the sheds are of simple design, with gable, hip or shed roofs and provided that the shed design is compatible with the design of the house and the neighborhood.
+The demolition of garages or other accessory buildings that have no historical significance. - 11.
+The construction of a small garden shed in the rear yard of a property provided that the shed does not adversely affect the primary structure, are of simple design, with gable, hip or shed roofs and provided that the shed design is compatible with the design of the house and the neighborhood. - 12.
+Projects that restore the original appearance/condition using historic materials may be approved provided that there is historical documentation, physical evidence, or generally understood methodology.